Academic Skills: FAQs

-Students may book one appointment (or drop-in session) per week to a maximum of five appointments per term.
+Students may book one in-person or online appointment (or drop-in session) per week to a maximum of five appointments per term.
 In addition, students may book one math skills appointment per week to a maximum of five appointments per term.

 5. How do I cancel an appointment?

 If a student cannot make an appointment, it is important to cancel it in order to free that time for someone else.
 Students should use the online booking system to cancel an appointment at least 3 hours before it is scheduled to begin or call 705-748-1011 x7098 during office hours.

-No Show Policy: Students who miss an appointment and do not cancel in advance will be unable to book an appointment for thirty days (appointments scheduled within this period will be cancelled by ASC staff).
+No Show Policy: Students who miss an appointment and do not cancel in advance will be unable to book an appointment for thirty days (appointments scheduled within this period will be cancelled by academic skills staff).
 They are also barred from the drop-in for that time period.
-Students who repeatedly miss appointments without calling ahead to cancel will be unable to use the services of the ASC for the term.
+Students who repeatedly miss appointments without calling ahead to cancel will be unable to use academic skills services for the term.

 6. What should I bring?

 It is important to bring all relevant material, for example, assignment instructions (for papers), syllabi (for time management sessions), or reading or note taking samples (for study skills).

 Prior to a session, it is recommended that students ask their course instructor for clarification of assignment instructions.
 It is also helpful if students think ahead about the type of guidance they are seeking.